 Nutritional information is provided as a courtesy and is approximate only.
 Please refer to our Nutritional Facts Disclaimer for more information.Print

-These delicious Baked Yuca Fries are so crispy on the outside and tender in the inside.
-They are so tasty that you can’t stop eating them!
+These delicious Baked Yuca Fries are perfectly seasoned with a crispy crust on the outside and a soft texture in the inside.

-- 1 pound yuca, peeled and cut into 3-inch sections
+- 1½ pounds yuca, peeled and cut into 3-inch sections

 - ½ teaspoon garlic powder

 - ½ teaspoon lite salt or to taste

 - Cut each yuca section in half.